Pågatågen: Tickets

-For the Pågatågen trains as well as the Øresundståg, paper tickets or passes can be used but tickets bought on a mobile phone using Skånetrafiken's app are also valid.
+For the Pågatågen trains as well as the Øresundståg, paper tickets or passes can be used but tickets bought on a mobile phone using Skånetrafiken's mobile app are also valid.
 The paper tickets can be bought from machines at the stations.
 This is in contrast to buses where electronic contactless smartcards are used.
 The reason for the difference is that half of the Øresundståg rolling stock is owned by Danish DSB which does not want to install Swedish ticket machines.